 - Observe the operating temperature range specified in the "Environmental Requirements" section of your camera model topic.

 At temperatures above 50 °C, reliable camera operation can't be guaranteed anymore.
 At housing temperatures below 0 °C, the camera won't start.

-The blaze-101 camera is equipped with an automatic temperature control mechanism.
+The blaze cameras are equipped with an over temperature protection mechanism.
 Therefore, even if you're operating the camera at temperatures outside the recommended range, the risk of damage or injuries is low.

 Multiple Reflections (Multipath)#

 For accurate distance measurement, only light reflected once delivers reliable data.
 Any light that has been reflected several times, by other objects in the camera's field of view or the environment in general, can falsify the measurement.
 Concave forms, like corners of a room or the inside of a coffee cup, are particularly problematic as the light pulse can bounce back and forth between the different surfaces, thus increasing the time until it is received by the sensor.

 Mirrors and highly-reflective surfaces, e.g., lacquered tabletops, can also lead to multiple reflections or can even deflect the light pulse completely.
 The following figure illustrates these effects.

 For tips how best to plan your camera setup in order to avoid multiple reflections, see Hardware Installation (blaze).